Skip to main content

 Your child doesn't feel well.
 Should you send them to school?
-This is a common dilemma for parents.
+This is a common dilemma for parents if their child is sick.

 Children get sick frequently; they get about 5-7 colds a year as compared to adults, who catch about 2-4 colds a year.
 That's not surprising, considering your child is in close proximity to dozens of other children five days a week.